-Employers registered with the WCB are assigned to one or more industry classifications based on the activity(s) they are involved in.
+Employers registered with the WCB are assigned to one or more industry classifications based on their primary business activity(s).

 SELECT A CLASSIFICATION FOR MORE INFORMATION:

-The cost experience of the industry classification determines the risk category the industry is assigned to.
+The cost experience of the industry within which an employer is classified determines the risk category the industry is assigned to.
 That risk category then determines the range of premium rates the employers in that classification will pay.

 - Get more information on the WCB’s rate setting model.

-- View a listing of all the WCB’s 2014 industry classifications and new firm premium rates.
+- View a listing of all the WCB’s 2015 industry classifications and new business premium rates.

-Employers who require WCB coverage are normally classified into one or more of the sub-groups in Sectors 1 – 8.
-Employers in excluded industries that want to purchase optional coverage are assigned to a sub-group in Sector 9.
+Employers who require WCB coverage are classified within one or more of the sub-groups in Industry Sectors 1 – 8.
+Employers in excluded industries who want to purchase optional coverage are assigned to a sub-group in Sector 9.

 While the descriptions provide a brief overview of the activities in each classification, they will not include all activities.

-Employers are classified according to their “main activity(s)”.
-There will be sub-processes and workers with many different occupations working for one employer, but we don’t examine those for classification purposes.
-We are interested in determining the main functions (i.e., revenue streams, end products, services provided, etc.).
+Employers are classified according to their primary business activity(s).
+There may be sub-processes and workers with many different occupations working for one employer, but we don’t examine those for classification purposes.
+We are interested in determining the primary function of the business (i.e., revenue streams, end products, services provided, etc.).

 For example, most companies employ administrative staff, but a separate classification is not provided for these employees.
 They contribute to the overall, main activity and are included that way.

-In most circumstances, an employer is assigned to one industry classification, although some employers may qualify for more.
-For information on when firms qualify for multiple classifications, please refer to WCB Policy 35.20.10, Classification of Employers into Sub-Groups and its administrative guidelines.
+In most circumstances, an employer is assigned to one industry classification.
+In very specific circumstances, an employer may qualify for an additional classification.
+For information on when businesses qualify for multiple classifications, please refer to WCB Policy 35.20.10, Classification of Employers into Sub-Groups and its administrative guidelines.